asmith464464/oracle/README.md

 ## How To Modify Cycles

-The key to optimizing the route is changing how tasks are grouped and ordered.
+The key to optimising the route is changing how tasks are grouped and ordered.
 See **`docs/CYCLES.md`** for a complete guide on modifying cycle definitions.

 Quick start:
 1. Edit `src/cycles.py`